juliendelplanque/Mirage/README.md

 ![Settings browser](https://raw.githubusercontent.com/juliendelplanque/Mirage/dev/misc/img/settings.png)

 # How to use
-Once you activated the 'Windows Previewer' in the 'Settings browser' hit 'Ctrl+Tab' to open the previewer.
+Once you activated **Mirage** in the 'Settings browser' hit 'Ctrl+Tab' to open the previewer.
 You can now use left/right arrow to choose a window and hit the space key to open it.

 | Key                  | Purpose                                                                   |